sandstorm-io/sandstorm/docs/administering/for-work.md

 You should now see a checkbox that allows you to enable LDAP login.

+Implementation notes for LDAP that may apply to your site:

+- A typical LDAP configuration (e.g. Active Directory) will use an **LDAP Base Search Dn** of `ou=People` followed by the LDAP version of your domain name.
+For `example.com`, this would be `ou=People,dc=example,dc=com`.

+- When logging in with LDAP, you might run hit this error: `Exception while invoking method 'login' SizeLimitExceededError`.
+In our testing, this seems to occur with LDAP sites where multiple LDAP objects match the username.
+In this case, you probably need to add a custom **LDAP Search Filter**.
+Your search filter should typically take the form of `(&(something))` so that it is AND'd against the default Sandstorm LDAP query used when a user is logging in.
+Contact us at support@sandstorm.io if you need help.

+- Some LDAP servers require authentication before permitting a search.
+In that case, you will need to configure an **LDAP Search Bind Dn** and **LDAP Search Bind Password**.

+- Typically LDAP servers use the `cn` (also known as `commonName`) field to store the name of the person who is successfully logging in.
+If your LDAP server is configured differently, please adjust the **LDAP Name Field**.

 ## Organization management

 For users who are within your organization, Sandstorm for Work can automatically grant them a user